Spending target: $100 million

 Steyer said in a Feb.
 17 New York Times interview that $100 million would be a “really cheap price” to pay to influence policy toward what he called the “generational challenge of the world.”
 In May, he confirmed that his group’s goal is indeed $100 million and announced that the group would target races in seven states.
 His NextGen Climate Action group states that its mission is “to avert climate disaster and preserve American prosperity.”

 In 2012 Steyer, who is reported to be worth $1.5 billion, sold the San Francisco-based hedge fund he had founded in 1986 and turned to philanthropy and political action.
 NextGen Climate Action says it was incorporated in early 2013 as a 501(c)(4) advocacy organization.
 A NextGen Climate Action Committee also registered July 22, 2013 with the Federal Election Commission as a super PAC, making only independent expenditures.
-Steyer personally contributed $9.3 million to the super PAC in 2013, and an unknown amount to the 501(c)(4), which is not required to disclose its donors.
+Steyer had personally contributed $13.4 million to the super PAC in the 2014 cycle, and an unknown amount to the 501(c)(4), which is not required to disclose its donors.
+Steyer and his wife, Kathryn, had contributed over $20 million, leading the Center for Responsive Politics’ list of top individual political donors for the 2014 campaign cycle.

 Steyer poured an astonishing $8 million into the 2013 contest for governor of Virginia.
 Among other things, NextGen Climate Action Committee paid for a TV ad attacking Republican candidate Ken Cuccinelli as a “climate change denier” who (as state attorney general) had engaged in a taxpayer-funded “witch hunt” against a University of Virginia professor whose research on climate change he opposed.
 On its website, the group claims credit for helping defeat Cuccinelli through a “a massive integrated effort” that also including door-to-door canvasing and targeted online ads.